Music

 Further Considerations

-Combines well with all subjects and enables access to a range of music-courses at university, music institutes and conservatoires.
+BTEC Music combines well with all subjects and enables access to a range of music courses at universities, music institutes, and conservatoires.